cube-drone/rt0/players-guide/src/gm/locations/the_moon.md

 ### EVA Vehicles

 EVA Suits can also be paired up with EVA Vehicles, which can resupply some of the suit's supply with a larger, rolling tank.
 Vehicle-paired EVA adventures can go much longer than EVA Suit ones, with Moontrikes extending the trip's viability to 8 hours, and Moonvans to 24 hours (past which "sleep, bathroom, and hunger issues" start to get so pressing that while longer trips might be possible, they're unwise.)
 Trips longer than that require a fully pressurized, self-contained rolling Moontanker (of which only one has ever been built) which essentially provides a fully pressurized micro-moonbase on the go, with its own airlocks and EVA Suits.

-## Lifecycles of the Rich and Famous

-[About 500 people](https://en.wikipedia.org/wiki/Minimum_viable_population) are required to maintain a genetically diverse breeding pool.

-Paradise Lua keeps its population at around 1500 people, generally.

-A Generation is 20 years long, and Paradise Lua is currently on its third Generation.

-In order for a population to remain stable, enough people have to have children to offset the people who _don't_ - because they're incapable, dead, or simply not interested.

-In developed countries, this rate is about 2.1 children per woman.
-On Paradise Lua, this number is quite a bit higher, because the _death rate_ is quite a bit higher:
-Paradise Lua's government targets **4** children per woman.
-That is a lot.

-There are about 75 children per year.

-In general, Paradise Lua would rather have too many new citizens rather than _not enough_, so there are generous incentives for citizens to _be fruitful and multiply_.

-The death rate on Paradise Lua actually isn't high enough for that prodigious procreative pace to be fully necessary: but the idea is, it's easier to manage the death rate than it is to manage the birth rate, so Paradise Lua artificially inflates the death count in a handful of ways - dialing back health care, relaxing safety standards in the [HIZ](./joyeuse/industrial.md), keeping deaths inflated and the population of the base stable.

-The Mortuactuaries who manage these numbers are instructed to keep their work _extremely secret_.